joist-orm/joist-sample/README.markdown

 - Copy/paste the `Author.test.ts` and write a test for `Publisher`

 ## Steps Taken to Setup This Repo

+TODO: Automate this with more, probably with mrm.

 - Install basic prettier/TypeScript/jest.